ztbochanski/chatbot-api/README.md

 # surgery-recovery-assistant-api

-This purpose of this project is to build an
+This purpose of this project is to build a machine learning model that can predict a user's intent to give a conversation a context.
 ## Architecture

 ```